 - Special occasion – you have an upcoming event (wedding, reunion, graduation, birthday, anniversary, etc.) – yours, a friend’s or family member’s – and you want to look gorgeous during the event

-- Life changing event – you want to shed baby weight
+- Life changing event – you want to shed the baby weight

-- Health – your doctor advises you to loose weight or you just decide you want to do it on your own
+- Health – your doctor advises you to lose weight or you just decide you want to do it on your own

 - Save money – you can’t afford or simply don’t want to replace your wardrobe